 To achieve this, traditional guides suggest introducing additional training sessions, penalties for agents’ error, new KPIs or hiring more staff.
 And yes, companies have been following this advice carefully.

-Nevertheless, has it transformed contact centers?
+Nevertheless, have penalties and slightly better training transformed contact centers?
 Only to some extent.
-It is 2020, however, main customer complaints still resemble reports from the 70s.
+Even in today’s modern world, customer complaints still resemble reports from the 70s.

 The good news is, you don’t need to reinvent the wheel.
-The breakthroughs in artificial intelligence and automation technologies have already been made.
-And this modern solution that solves age-old problems is called knowledge automation.
+Breakthroughs in artificial intelligence and automation technologies have already been made.
+A modern knowledge management solution can now surface the best answers to agents and customers right where they need them, from workflows to self-service portals.